gsharma123/gsharma123.github.io/README.md

 ## right now I am....

-> Combatting scientific misinformation with Professor Hari Sundaram @ the Crowd Dynamics Lab
+> Combatting scientific misinformation with Professor Hari Sundaram @ Crowd Dynamics Lab
+>
 > Encouraging K-12 women and nonbinary individuals to pursue careers in Computer Science as Women in Computer Science Outreach Chair
+>
 > Recruiting for Spring 2024 Internships and Full-Time opportunities starting May 2024

 #### i previously worked on...